blog

 Location: 8211 Marina Pkwy, Grande Dunes Boulevard, Myrtle Beach, SC

 When you’re ready to relax after all of your holiday fun, you’ll be glad you chose Sea Crest Resort for your December vacation.
 Our indoor pools and lazy river are the perfect places to unwind.
-Add a staycation day to your winter getaway and enjoy all there is to offer on-site.
-Be sure to check our seasonal hotel specials and book your holiday getaway at Sea Crest Resort today!
+Add a staycation day to your winter getaway and enjoy the offerings on our property.
+Check our seasonal hotel specials and book your holiday getaway at Sea Crest Resort today!

 Winter in Myrtle Beach boasts fewer crowds and tons of fun winter activities.
 Spend time enjoying holiday celebrations, golfing, shopping, noshing on delectable dining, and experiencing plenty of kid-friendly attractions when you visit Myrtle Beach in December.